I Received A Weird Call From My Financial Institution

 They’re Calling To Verify A Transaction

 You may receive a call or text message asking you to verify a transaction such as ” $100 used at x,y,z grocery store.”
-The scammer will ask for your member number then use the password reset button to send you a text message with a verification pin.
+The scammer will ask for your member number and then use the password reset button to send you a text message with a verification pin.
 The scammer asks for the pin you received then they input the pin and change your password.
 Now they have full access to your account.

 A good rule of thumb is to NEVER give personal information over the phone unless you’ve called your financial institution directly.
 If you do receive a suspicious phone call or text message, call your financial institution to verify they called you.